-An analogue 0 to 10V output representing either Meteorological Optical Range (MOR in km) or Extinction Co-efficient (EXCO in km-1), is standard on the RWS-20 sensor.
-See section 1.4.11 on changing between output standards.
-The analogue outputs on the RWS are available as both a 0 to 10V and a 4 to 20 mA signal (the 4 to 20mA output is an option).
+Analogue outputs representing either Extinction Co-efficient (EXCO in km-1) or Meteorological Optical Range (MOR in km) are standard on the RWS-30 sensor.
+See section 1.4.10 on changing between output standards.
+The analogue outputs on the RWS are available as both a 0 to 10V and a 4 to 20 mA signal.
 The connections are as follows.